There

 Examples: February

-Gold, Jack Snipe, Jetfire, Peeping Tom, Rapture, Snipe, Wisley
+Gold, Jack Snipe, Jetfire, Peeping Tom, Rapture, Snipe, Winter Waltz, Wisley

 Jonquilla Daffodils-- Usually several flower heads to a stem, flowers usually fragrant, stem is round in cross-section and foliage is often rush like.